leangjia/blender_docs/manual/glossary/index.rst

       representing a single color made up of red, green, and blue channels.
       If the image has an :term:`Alpha Channel`, the pixel will contain a corresponding fourth channel.

+   Point Cloud
+      A list of points in 3D space.

    Pole
       :term:`Vertex` where three, five, or more edges meet.
       A vertex connected to one, two, or four edges is not a pole.